kb-dk/doms-installer/README.md

     cd src/vagrant
     vagrant up

 (may take 5-10 minutes and download quite a bit the first time).

+    vagrant ssh -c "nohup bash -x /vagrant/install_doms.sh; nohup bash -x /vagrant/setup-newspapers.sh"

-Also SBOI and DOMS Wui Solr may take an additional while to initialize.
+SBOI and DOMS Wui Solr will take a while to initialize.
 Check the URLs below to see when they are ready and responsive.

 You now have a local, empty DOMS.